Here you can find terminology used in the documentation, decentralised finance and algorithmic trading.

 - Technical analysis#

-Technical analysis is a trading discipline employed to evaluate investments and identify trading opportunities by analyzing statistical trends gathered from trading activity, such as price movement and volume.
-More information.
+Technical analysis is a trading discipline employed to evaluate investments and identify trading opportunities by analysing statistical trends gathered from trading activity, such as price movement and volume.

 - Technical indicator#

 A technical indicator, or just an indicator, is a calculated value indicating something about the state of the market.
 Indicators are usually based on OHLCV data.
 By combining several indicators through technical analysis, one can create automated trading strategies.
 An example technical indicator is EMA (exponential moving average).